 ‘C’ grade helpers must re-license at least every three (3) years.

-‘C (Life) helpers do not need to re-license, but they must previously have been ‘A’ grade helpers and they must have at least 10 years’ experience as a licensed helper.
-To obtain a ‘C (Life)’ helper license, the helper must apply to the Committee.
+‘C(life) helpers do not need to re-license (unless they are past the age of 60), but they must previously have been ‘A’ grade helpers and they must have at least 10 years’ experience as a licensed helper.
+To obtain a ‘C(life)’ helper license, the helper must apply to the Committee.

 Licensing is defined as two separate grades.

-Must have laid a minimum of 10 IPO2 or IPO3 tracks at club trial events and received a recommendation from a GSDL-WDG judge to be upgraded from B to A
+Must have laid a minimum of 10 IPO2 and/or IPO3 tracks at club trial events and received a recommendation from a GSDL-WDG judge to be upgraded from B to A

 Must with a written application from their club, contact a GSDL-WDG judge and arrange to be licensed.
 This can be done at a club, trial or a prearranged meeting.